 B Aultman is a PhD Candidate at the Graduate Center, CUNY.
 Their main areas of interest are social movements in American politics, transgender studies, and science studies.
 Their dissertation, entitled “The Epistemology of Transgender Political Resistance: Embodied Experience and the Practices of Everyday Life,” explores how the classificatory schemes within the study of social movements have occluded the political practices of trans people.
 Arguing that it is within these practices that constitute knowledge and political identities, they claim that certain forms of politics is thus overlooked, creating forms of epistemic injustice.
 They have published on the concept of cisgender, book chapters on American political institutions, and edited volumes on the politics of sexuality and global HIV/AIDS.
 Their website is here.

-Rachel Brown is Assistant Professor of Political Science at Washington University in St. Louis.
+Rachel Brown is Assistant Professor of Women, Gender, & Sexuality Studies at Washington University in St. Louis.
 She is working on a book manuscript about migrant labor and care and domestic work in Palestine.
 The project considers the particular forms that the reproductive labor done by migrants takes in a country with a de jure racial citizenship regime.
 It also examines how settler colonialism differentially impacts Israel’s temporary labor force and the military occupation of Palestinian land.
 Her first book of poems, Atop the Staircase, was published in 2016.
 When not academia-ing or podcasting, she enjoys writing poetry, studying Hebrew Bible and singing stuff.
 For more info, Rachel’s personal site is here.

 John McMahon is Visiting Assistant Professor Political Science and an Affiliate faculty member of the Law & Justice program at Beloit College.
 His research interests include modern and contemporary political theory, emotion and affect, feminist theory, black political thought, and political theories of work and labor.
 He teaches classes in political theory, constitutional law, and occasionally American politics.
 John’s Ph.D. is from The Graduate Center, CUNY, where the AAP was founded!
 For more, visit John’s personal site.